X-l-l-l/todoer/README.md

 - the account package, responsible for authentification functionality like login and registration
 - the item package, which contains the item class, the item_controller, item_service and item_repository
 - the todolist package, which contains the todolist class, the todolist_controller, todolist_service and todolist_repository
+- the group package, containing the model, controller, service and repo
+- the notification package, containing the model, controller, service and repo

 The project is divided into 3 layers:
 - the controller layer, which contains all of the functionalities of the app and routing methods for specific requests